dragon-dune/dragon-dune/dragon-dune.md

     Recruitment round.
 3. Move through one additional territory with your moved units in in the Bidding and Recruitment round.
-4. Ask what artifact is going to be played by your opponent in battle.
+4. Ask the color of the artifact that is going to be played by your opponent in battle.
+The answer to the question is binding.
 5. May be played as an artifact in battle with a value of 1.

 * * *